aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 2. Run code 2
 3. Run code 3

-When we do this by hand, we are actually doing many more steps than described about.
+When we do this by hand, we are actually doing many more steps than described above.
-For example, we usually check the input parameters and the outputs of each steps.
+For example, we usually check the input parameters and the outputs of each step.
 Therefore, a more realistic description of the workflow could look like:

-1. Prapare and check input for code 1
+1. Prepare and check the input for code 1
 2. Run code 1
-3. Check output from code 1
+3. Check the output from code 1
 4. Prepare input for code 2
 5. Run code 2
-6. Check output from code 2
+6. Check the output from code 2
 7. Prepare input for code 3
 8. Run code 3
-9. Check output from code 3
+9. Check the output from code 3
 10. Parse and save selected data

 Thus, in general, a careful scientist is doing many steps when performing a workflow by hand.